mazhar-ansari-ardeh/BenchmarkFcns/README.md

 # optimization
-A small collection of optimization algorithms, currently for MATLAB (R)
+A small collection of optimization algorithms, currently for MATLAB&trade;.